 When training your Yorkshire Terrier, it is best to use positive reinforcement methods such as clicker training or reward-based training.
 This will encourage your dog to learn new behaviors while also helping you build a strong bond with them.
 You should also take time to socialize your dog from an early age so they are comfortable around other people and animals.

-See also What is Yoranian Animal
+See also What is Yellow-faced Bee Animal

 It is important to remember that Yorkshire Terriers are small dogs that may not be able to handle the same types of exercise as larger breeds.
 When exercising your Yorkie, make sure the intensity level is appropriate for their size and age.
 Also be sure to provide plenty of breaks for them to rest during long walks or play sessions.